pagespeed-pro/critical-css-widget/README.md

 **This widget is deprecated and may not work in newer browsers.**

-For an improved widget, see [📐 Style.Tools - Dev Tools for CSS Optimization](https://github.com/style-tools/browser-widget).
+For an improved widget, see [📐 Style.Tools](https://github.com/style-tools/browser-widget).

 ![image](https://user-images.githubusercontent.com/8843669/50854430-4aeaf100-1385-11e9-8f96-7d05619ed10a.png)